showlab/Show-o/README.md

   * Improve the performance on the GenEval benchmark.
   <p align="center"> <img src="docs/show-o-geneval.png" width="666"></p>

   * Explore the impact of dataset scale and image resolution on multimodal understanding capabilities of discrete image tokens.
+For more information, please refer to the paper.
   <p align="center"> <img src="docs/show-o-ablation.png" width="666"></p>

   * We release [the weight of Show-o](https://huggingface.co/showlab/show-o-512x512-wo-llava-tuning) before fine-tuning on LLaVA instructional tuning datasets.
 You can fine-tune it following the configurations in `./configs`.